 If you would prefer us not to contact you for market research purposes then you can let us know by contacting us.

 We may, from time to time, offer a functionality on the website to allow you to ask us to send details regarding the website to a friend.
-Before you provide us with your friend’s details for us to send than an email you will need to make sure you’ve checked your friend is happy for you to do this.
+Before you provide us with your friend’s details for us to send them an email you will need to make sure you’ve checked your friend is happy for you to do this.
 When we email the friend we will also include your name so that they know who asked for the email to be sent.

 Research and Analysis Activities